|

 Sample

 The sample table system is fixed to the monochromator drum (see Fig. 1).
 The sample table has a travel of 35 cm along the monochromatic beam direction (toward the monochromator).
-This will allow the experimenter to vary the maximum scattering angle from the sample, and to allow some flexibility when adding ancillary equipment.
-This motion is computer controlled.
+This allows the experimenter to vary the maximum scattering angle from the sample, and to allow some flexibility when adding ancillary equipment.
+The standard configuration is with the sample table in the fully extended position.

 The sample table has a horizontal angular motion (rotation), and a second concentric horizontal motion is available to allow the independent rotation of a (horizontal field) magnet.
-The goniometers mounted on an elevator, which has a vertical travel of +2.5 cm above the standard height, and 7.5 cm below.
+The goniometer with x-y tilts and x-y translations is mounted on an elevator, which has a vertical travel of +2.5 cm above the standard height of 15.25 cm, and 7.5 cm below.
+The goniometer is removed and the sample system moved to the full down position to accommodate the 15 Tesla magnet.

-With the exception of the incident beam and the analyzer/detector system, the sample will be surrounded by neutron absorbing shielding to reduce experimental background, as well as to prevent access to the sample area when the beam is on.
+With the exception of the incident beam and the analyzer/detector system, the sample is surrounded by neutron absorbing sample enclosure to reduce experimental background.
 There is a beam stop following the sample to "catch" the neutron and gamma beam transmitted by the sample.
-This will be retractable to allow for low-angle operation of the analyzer system.
-It must provide adequate shielding for health physics purposes, and adequate neutron shielding so as not to cause an instrumental background problem on BT-8.
+This is retractable to allow for low-angle operation of the analyzer system.

 Analyzer/Detector Systems

 For the analyzer portion of this machine several different types of systems have been proposed.
-Each system will be attached to the 2q arm of the sample table through a hinge mechanism, which will allow modest vertical displacements while providing the lateral rigidity necessary to assure the proper angular precision.
-The connection will be designed in a “quick” coupling modular fashion so that other analyzer/detector systems can be accommodated and quickly interchanged.
-To achieve this rapid interchangeability, the detector electronics and motor command movements must be integrated into each analyzer unit so that the only connections are power, a communications cable, and compressed air.
-The unit will move along the floor on an air-pad suspension to accommodate the weight and varied footprint of the sample-analyzer distance.
+Each system attaches to the 2θ arm of the sample table through a hinge mechanism, which allows modest vertical displacements while providing the lateral rigidity necessary to assure the proper angular precision.
+The connection is designed in a "quick" coupling modular fashion so that other analyzer/detector systems can be accommodated and quickly interchanged.
+To achieve this rapid interchangeability, the detector electronics and motor command movements are integrated into each analyzer unit so that the only connections are power, a communications cable, and compressed air.
+The unit moves along the floor on an air-pad suspension to accommodate the weight and varied footprint of the sample-analyzer distance.
 The floor is a poured epoxy base covered by anodized aluminum tooling-plate tiles.

 The first new analyzer system installed on BT-7 is a horizontally focused pyrolytic graphite analyzer system as shown in Fig. 2.
-The analyzer crystal system consists of 13 pyrolytic graphite elements, each 2 cm wide and 15 cm high, with an individual detector where the 13 blades of the analyzer focus, or a position-sensitive detector, at the operator’s choice.
-This is the modern equivalent of our present analyzer systems, and is expected to be the workhorse for the new thermal triple axis instruments.
+This is the only analyzer system presently available.
+The analyzer crystal system consists of 13 pyrolytic graphite elements, each 2 cm wide and 15 cm high, with an individual detector where the 13 blades of the analyzer focus, or a position-sensitive detector, at the operator's choice.
+This is the modern equivalent of our present analyzer systems, and is the workhorse for the new thermal triple axis instruments.
 The blades of the analyzer can be freely rotated by 360 degrees and individually positioned, while the entire unit can be rotated as a whole to achieve the focusing condition.
-A straight-through beam monitor is incorporated into the shielding behind the analyzer crystals to continuously monitor the flux of neutrons entering the analyzer system.
-A separate diffraction detector is also provided, which can be moved in front of the analyzer if the energy-integrated signal is to be measured, and for alignment purposes.
+A straight-through series of 11 detectors are incorporated into the shielding behind the analyzer crystals to continuously monitor the flux of neutrons entering the analyzer system.
+A separate diffraction detector is also provided, which can be moved in front of the analyzer if the energy-integrated signal is to be measured, for Bragg peak intensity measurements, and for alignment purposes.
 The general design philosophy is to make the instrument as user friendly as possible while still meeting all the desired operating criteria, which includes various beam defining equipment such as magnetic guide field for polarized beam operation, collimators, beam apertures, spin flippers, and filters.
 Conventional and radial collimators are included within the analyzer system, eliminating the need to change collimation by hand.

 Fig. 2 Horizontally focused pyrolytic graphite analyzer system.

-A second type of analyzer system consists of a series of up to 30 individual and isolated analyzer/detector systems.
+A second proposed type of analyzer system consists of a series of 30 individual and isolated analyzer/detector systems.
 For the thermal triple-axis instruments each analyzer/detector would be limited to 75° for the detector.
-This style of analyzer has now been adopted for the NG-0 (MACS) double-focusing cold triple axis instrument, but will employ a double-crystal system for each detector in order to accommodate higher detector scattering angles needed for cold neutrons.
-Other analyzer options, to be developed in the future, include incorporating a velocity selector into the analyzer system, and developing a "conventional" double-focusing analyzer with a single, well-shielded detector.
+This style of analyzer has now been adopted for the MACS double-focusing cold triple axis instrument, but there it employs a double-crystal system for each detector in order to accommodate higher detector scattering angles needed for cold neutrons.
+Other analyzer options, to be developed in the future, include incorporating a velocity selector into the analyzer system, and developing a "conventional" double-focusing analyzer with a single, well-shielded detector and interchangable analyzer crystal systems..